DevCANS/Java-A-to-Z-Resources/11-Interfaces/02-Nested-Interface-And-Extending-Interface.md

 }
 ```

-The Hockey interface has four methods, but it inherits two from Sports; thus, a class that implements Hockey needs to implement all six methods.
-Similarly, a class that implements Football needs to define the three methods from Football and the two methods from Sports.
+The `Hockey` interface has four methods, but it inherits two from `Sports`; thus, a class that implements `Hockey` needs to implement all six methods.
+Similarly, a class that implements `Football` needs to define the three methods from `Football` and the two methods from `Sports`.

 ## Nested Interfaces